PDF Annotator

 ⚠️Erasing cannot be undone individually — use ⌘Z to undo the last erase operation.

-🔍 Zoom Controls
+🔍 Zoom & Pinch-to-Zoom

 Use the zoom buttons in the top bar to adjust how large the document appears: